AusterweilLab/jarjar/docs/index.rst

    pip install jarjar

-My guess is that you'll want to create jarjar's config file, ``~/.jarjar``.
+My guess is that you'll want to create jarjar's config file, ``.jarjar``.
 This tells jarjar what you'd like to use as a default for your slack team's webhook, the channel to post to, and the message it sends.
 Don't worry, you can over-ride these anytime.

-Edit this snippet and add it to ``~/.jarjar``:
+Jarjar automatically looks for ``.jarjar`` in the current working directory as well as the user home (``~``), so edit this snippet and throw it one of those
+places:

 .. code-block:: shell